fetchai/docs-archived/docs/machine-learning/smart-contract-example.md

 # AI in Smart Contracts

-[The quickstart example](../getting-started/quickstart#training-a-neural-network) demonstrates how to train and execute neural networks in the Etch language locally.
+<a href="../getting-started/quickstart#training-a-neural-network" target=_blank>The quickstart example</a> demonstrates how to train and execute neural networks in the Etch language locally.
 This example focuses on reworking that example as a smart contract that can be executed entirely on-chain.

 ``` c++
 // initial set up creates the model and persistent data